-ScrollStrip is a one-directional TouchPad that provides a simple and intuitive way for users to scroll through menus, web pages, and documents.
-ScrollStrip can be used in a wide variety of applications that require a thin, robust, accurate, and easy-to-use input and navigation device, including notebooks, PC peripherals, such as keyboards and mice, and iAppliances.
+ScrollStrip is a one-dimensional TouchPad that provides a simple and intuitive way for users to scroll through menus, navigate through content, and adjust controls.
+A ScrollStrip can be used in a wide variety of applications that require a thin, robust, accurate, and easy-to-use input and navigation device, including PC peripherals, such as keyboards and mice, and iAppliances.
 ScrollStrip is available in custom sizes, thicknesses, colors, and electronic interfaces to meet the needs of our OEM customers.
-Future applications may include cellular phones and other communications and computing devices.
+Currently, the ScrollStrip is incorporated into a number of devices, including MP3 players, PC keyboards, and computer mice.